-If you are enrolling during the annual enrollment period for coverage effective January 1, 2013, your benefits eligible pay for purposes of benefits enrollment is made up of the following:
+If you are enrolling during the annual enrollment period for coverage effective January 1, 2014, your benefits eligible pay for purposes of benefits enrollment is made up of the following:

-- 1. Annual base pay as of June 30, 2012; - Commissions paid from January 1-December 31 in the year prior to enrollment to capture an entire year of commissions paid; commissions paid from January 1-December 31, 2011, will be used for the 2013 annual enrollment calculation; - 3.
-Cash bonuses (other than the cash portion of any annual discretionary incentive/retention award package) paid in the period January 1-December 31 in the year prior to enrollment; cash bonuses paid in the period January 1-December 31, 2011, excluding the cash portion of the annual discretionary incentive award/retention package dated January 2011, will be used for the 2013 annual enrollment calculations; - 4.
-Annual discretionary incentive/retention award package dated in the year of enrollment includes, as applicable, cash bonus, Capital Accumulation Program (CAP) Award, and Deferred Cash Award.
-Annual discretionary incentive/retention award packages dated January 2012 will be used for the 2013 annual enrollment calculation; - 5.
-Guaranteed bonus effective for performance in 2012; and - 6.
-Short-Term Disability benefits paid from January 1- December 31, 2011, for employees paid on commissions only.
+- 1. Annual base pay as of June 30, 2013; - 2.
+Commissions paid from January 1 December 31 in the year prior to enrollment to capture an entire year of commissions paid; commissions paid from January 1 December 31, 2012, will be used for the 2014 annual enrollment calculation: - 3.
+Cash bonuses (other than any annual discretionary incentive/retention award package) paid in the period January 1 December 31 in the year prior to enrollment; cash bonuses paid in the period January 1 December 31, 2012, excluding the cash portion of the annual discretionary incentive award/retention package dated January 2012, will be used for the 2014 annual enrollment calculations; - 4.
+Annual discretionary incentive/retention award package dated in the year of enrollment includes, as applicable, Capital Accumulation Program (CAP) Award, and Deferred Cash Award.
+Annual discretionary incentive/retention award packages dated January/February 2013 will be used for the 2014 annual enrollment calculation; - 5.
+Guaranteed bonus effective in current year 2013; and - 6.
+Short-Term Disability benefits paid from January 1 December 31, 2012, for employees paid commissions only.

-Domestic partner/civil union partner/same-sex spouse benefits
+Domestic partner/civil union partner benefits

-Citi offers benefits coverage to your certified or registered unmarried domestic partner of the same or opposite sex.
+Citi offers benefit coverage to your certified or registered unmarried domestic partner of the same or opposite sex.
 (You must submit a domestic partner coverage application or your registration, as applicable, before you can enroll a domestic partner or a domestic partner's child[ren] under your Citi coverage.)
 Citi also offers benefits coverage to your civil union partner/same-sex spouse.

-You may cover your domestic partner/civil union partner/same-sex spouse and his or her eligible children under the following plans:
+You may cover your domestic partner/civil union partner and his or her eligible children under the following plans:

-- Medical; - > Dental; - > Vision; - Health Care Spending Account, provided your domestic partner/civil union partner/same-sex spouse and his or her eligible children are considered tax dependents under Section 152 of the Code, as determined without regard to subsections (b)(1), (b)(2), and (d)(1)(B) thereof; (Note: Civil union partners/domestic partners/same-sex spouses who are not considered tax dependents under Section 152 cannot have their claims reimbursed under the Health Care Spending Account); - Limited Purpose Health Care Spending Account, provided your domestic partner/civil union partner/same-sex spouse and his or her eligible children are considered tax dependents under Section 152 of the Code, as determined without regard to subsections (b)(1), (b)(2) and (d)(1)(B) thereof; - Dependent Day Care Spending Account, provided your domestic partner/civil union partner/samesex spouse and his or her eligible children are considered tax dependents under Section 152 of the Code, as determined without regard to subsections (b)(1), (b)(2) and (d)(1)(B) thereof; and - > GUL and Supplemental AD&D insurance for domestic partners/civil union partners/same-sex spouses and life insurance for children.
+- > Medical; - > Dental; - > Vision; - > Health Care Spending Account, provided your domestic partner/civil union partner and his or her eligible children are considered tax dependents under Section 152 of the Code, as determined without regard to subsections (b)(1), (b)(2), and (d)(1)(B) thereof; (Note: Civil union partners/domestic partners who are not considered tax dependents under Section 152 cannot have their claims reimbursed under the Health Care Spending Account); - > Limited Purpose Health Care Spending Account, provided your domestic partner/civil union partner and his or her eligible children are considered tax dependents under Section 152 of the Code, as determined without regard to subsections (b)(1), (b)(2) and (d)(1)(B) thereof; - > Dependent Day Care Spending Account, provided your domestic partner/civil union partner and his or her eligible children are considered tax dependents under Section 152 of the Code, as determined without regard to subsections (b)(1), (b)(2) and (d)(1)(B) thereof; and - > GUL and Supplemental AD&D insurance for domestic partners/civil union partners and life insurance for children.

-You may enroll your domestic partner/civil union partner/same-sex spouse and his or her eligible children in the medical and/or dental plan in which you enroll.
-You may enroll your domestic partner/civil union partner/same in spouse GUL and Supplemental AD&D insurance, and/or the vision plan even if you do not enroll in those Plans.
+You may enroll your domestic partner/civil union partner and his or her eligible children in the medical and/or dental plan in which you enroll.
+You may enroll your domestic partner/civil union partner in spouse GUL and Supplemental AD&D insurance, and/or the vision plan even if you do not enroll in those Plans.